 Did you know?

-- Price: Canines range in cost from virtually free when we have done in house breeding of pups up to high levels like $10,000 when they are purchased from a breeder or broker.
+Canines range in cost from virtually free when we have done in house breeding of pups, to upwards of $10,000when they are purchased from a breeder or broker.

-- Career: Canines career’s vary in length and depend highly on the animal’s health and ability to perform their duties.
+Canines career’s vary in length and depend highly on the animal’s health and ability to perform their duties.
 It also depends on the handler’s desire to stay in the canine section.
 We typically start a dog into police work between 12 months and 2 years of age.
 The term in canine is 5-7 years with two 1 year extensions available.
 The handler is expected to do at minimum 5 years in the spot but can remain for 7 without special request.
-So you can see how the career length may vary from 5 years up to 9.
-The teams “retire” together under normal circumstances leaving the dogs usually between 7-10 years old.
+Typically, teams “retire” together under normal circumstances when the dog is between 7-10 years old.

-- Diet: Each canine in the unit is on a diet that has been found to be best suited to that animal.
-Most are on a high quality kibble product that is additionally supplemented by other products to support joints, immunites, and digestive system.
-One of our canine’s is also on a raw diet consisting of raw beef.
+Each canine in the unit is on a diet that has been found to be best suited to that animal.
+Most are on a high quality kibble product that is additionally supplemented by other products to support joints, immunities, and digestive system.
+One of our dogs is also on a raw diet consisting of raw beef.
 He is also supplemented as listed above.

-- Name: Dogs typically have come to us with names given at the time of their birth, assigned by litter.
-In some cases they have been changed by the handler at their perogative.
+Dogs typically have come to RPS with names given at the time of their birth, assigned by litter.
+In some cases, they have been changed by the handler at their prerogative.
 In other cases, usually during times when puppies have come to the unit, the section has run naming competitions.